zeiss-microscopy/OAD/README.md

 # Open Application Development (OAD)

 ZEN Blue is an open, flexible and powerful image acquisition platform that allows controlling a wide range of microscopes systems.
-Additionally it offers various tools to automate workflows including acquisition and image analysis tasks.
+Additionally it offers various tools to automate microscopy workflows including acquisition, image analysis and image processing tasks.

 In order to fulfill the request for automation the ZEN Blue platform offers various features and options, which are combined inside a concept called Open Application Development (OAD).